FreyrYggdrasil/autocbs/README.md

 autocbs.py :: Download CBS data tables

-Use argument -h (or omi any arguments) for the command line help -d                      download data (in -f)
+Use argument -h (or omit any arguments) for the command line help -d                      download data (in -f)

 -f <folder>             folder name for data (+ Identifier), ./data/ is the default